reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 }
 ```

 This interface enables developers to define and use functions that transform input values into output values, facilitating various data processing tasks.
-With `Function` we can create reusable and composable transformations, making code more concise and expressive.
+With `Function` we create reusable and composable transformations, making code more concise and expressive.
 We widely use it for mapping, filtering, and transforming data streams.

 `Function` interface has several variants like `BiFunction`, `IntFunction`, and more.
 We'll also learn about them in sections to follow.